mycroftwilde/devil-steps-in-a-myth-system/ref_guide/README.md

 This should also give you a better understanding of seeing another persons system, while understanding the reasons for "why" it is expressed the way that it is.

 (I'm constantly frustrated by obfuscation for no reason.
-Clarity doesn't diminish art.... it may, however, diminish the ego of the artist who really isn't prepared.)
+Clarity doesn't diminish art.... it may, however, diminish the ego of the artist who really isn't prepared or doesn't know what they are saying...)

 ##